Your Mortgage Lender

 Coming in with a preapproved loan offer, whether you’re talking to a real estate agent for the first time or a presenting an offer to a seller, shows your as hassle free, with all of the loan approval kinks worked out.
 Especially in a competitive market, it says that you are not “just looking” but that a you can be trusted when it comes to actually sign the check.
 A preapproval shows to everyone that you are serious about the home buying process.

-When you are ready to talk to a lender it can be as simple as a CLICK HERE to get in touch with one of our preferred lenders.
-No arrangement or deal with these or any other loan broker has been made in guarantee of service.
-Eligibility is not guaranteed and is on a person by person basis.
-Please use any loan broker that will fit your needs.
+When you are ready to talk to a lender it can be as simple as a CLICK HERE to get in touch with one of our preferred lenders or you can directly contact them from the list below.

 Kurt Goetz Team

 Mid Valley Financial